GridWise Architecture Council

 For more information on the Architecture Council's mission, organizational structure, and progress see the Mission & Structure page.

-Special speakers will be announced as the workshop date approaches.
+The agenda and meeting logistics will become available as the workshop date approaches.

-Space is limited; the number of participants in the workshop will be limited to fifty people, including Council members and speakers.
+Space is limited; the number of participants in the workshop will be limited to fifty people, including Council members.
 If you are interested in attending please contact the GWAC administrator as soon as possible to register.